 Internal Auditor Job Description and Profile

-Includes issuing the engagement letter, preparing a Risk and control Matrix (RCM) and audit programme, a list of information and scheduling the meetings.
+- Audit Planning.
+The tasks include issuing the engagement letter, preparing a Risk and Control Matrix (RCM), and auditing the programme.
+They also include creating a list of information and scheduling the meetings.

-Fieldwork is completing the audit programme by gathering, reviewing, evaluating the information, and documenting the conclusions.
+- Fieldwork.
+Fieldwork is completing the audit programme.
+It involves gathering, reviewing, evaluating, and documenting information to reach conclusions.

-Involves issuing an audit findings memorandum, conducting an audit closing meeting and issuing the draft and final audit reports.
+- Reporting.
+It involves issuing an audit findings memorandum.
+Then, conduct an audit closing meeting.
+Finally, issuing the draft and final audit reports.

-Follow-up is a process of checking with the auditee the status of the agreed action plan—the follow-up of each audit’s timing decided upon the audit’s closing.
+- Follow-up.
+Follow-up is the process of checking with the auditee on the status of the agreed-upon action plan.
+The timing for each audit’s follow-up is determined by the audit’s closing date.

-Additionally, the Internal Auditor will also complete the Audit Committee’s document process by presenting periodic reports on audit findings and the progress of the audit plan.
+- Additionally, the internal auditor will also complete the audit committee’s document process.
+They will present periodic reports on audit findings and the progress of the audit plan.

 Photo by Marten Bjork on Unsplash

 The Institute of Internal Auditors (IIA) is a global body that governs the internal audit profession.
-In 1941, in North America, the IIA was founded.
-And it now has a presence with 200 chapters in more than 170 countries.
+In 1941, the IIA was founded in North America.
+It now has a presence with 200 chapters in over 170 countries.

-Historically, Internal Auditors were watchdogs, responsible for ensuring that the organisation complied with the relevant laws, regulations, and internal policies.
-In the 1990s, with the emergence of new rules and technologies, there was a shift in the Internal Auditor’s job role to that of a more proactive approach.
-The IIA introduced the International Standards for the Professional Practice of Internal Auditing (Standards), which guide the conduct of internal audits and the management of internal audit functions.
-Internal Auditors, after that, began to focus more on risk management, identifying potential risks to the organisation and developing strategies to mitigate those risks.
+Historically, internal auditors were watchdogs.
+They were responsible for ensuring the company complied with all applicable internal policies, rules, and laws.
+In the 1990s, with the emergence of new regulations and technologies, there was a shift in the internal auditor’s job role to a more proactive approach.
+The IIA initially introduced the standards.
+They are the International Standards for the Professional Practice of Internal Auditing.
+They guide the conduct of internal audits and management of internal audit functions.
+Internal auditors began to focus more on risk management.
+They identified potential risks to the organisation.
+Then, they developed strategies to mitigate those risks.

-Today, the Internal Auditor role has evolved even further.
-Internal Auditors are now seen as trusted advisors to the organisation, providing insights and recommendations to senior management on a wide range of strategic, operational, and financial issues.
-They are also involved in various activities, such as corporate governance, ethics, and sustainability.
+Today, the role of the internal auditor has evolved even further.
+Internal auditors are now seen as trusted advisors to the organisation.
+They provide insights and recommendations to senior management.
+They encompass a broad range of strategic, operational, and financial concerns.
+They are also involved in various activities.
+These include corporate governance, ethics, and sustainability.

 Photo by Luis Villasmil on Unsplash